It’s time to settle the debate once and for all: Cerave vs Cetaphil.

 In fact, many women swear by this as the perfect makeup remover cleanser.

 Cetaphil’s gentle skin cleanser is perfect for all skin types including drier skin, sensitive skin, and oily skin.

 Ingredient list: Water, Cetyl Alcohol, Propylene Glycol, Sodium Lauryl Sulfate, Stearyl Alcohol, Methylparaben, Propylparaben, Butylparaben.

 Cetyl alcohol/stearyl alcohol?

 Hear us out.

-These two alcohols are actually fatty alcohols which serve to hydrate the skin.
+These two alcohols are actually fatty alcohols (similar to fatty acid or lipids) which serve to hydrate the skin’s natural barrier.
 Different from typical alcohols which strip the skin.